 As mentioned above, COVID-19 has had a pervasive impact on the economy.
 The COVID-19 pandemic has had, and continues to have, a dramatic effect on economic activity and employment in Canada.
 Initially, COVID-19 spread broadly and rapidly, and to contain it, governments introduced public health measures that curtailed economic activity.
 Those public health measures, along with the actual virus itself, brought about a steep and deep economic decline, which impacted Canadian and global economies, causing widespread losses in jobs and business incomes.
-With the general, positive overall downward trend in COVID-19 cases since April 2021 in Canada, along with the strength of vaccination programs, restrictions have been eased by provinces and public health agencies and economies reopened.
+Following the initial economic shock at the outset of the pandemic, and the subsequent rapid economic growth that followed after restrictions were eased, the Canadian economy has been steadily growing for the better part of the last year.